cutthroat78/sionnach.xyz/content/video-game-lawnmower-game.md

   - Very few and easy to get achievements
     - That you can put on your steam profile as a joke
   - Pumpkins are somewhat easy to find and help you explore the environment
+  - Going for a high score or trying to beat other people's score could be fun for some people
   - You can mow the lawns of the houses, not just the fields
   - Two camera angles, one third person, the other first person
   - Simple controls